neoforged/.github/primers/1.21.5/index.md

     - `SHIELD_BLOCK`, `SHIELD_BREAK`,
     - `WOLF_ARMOR_BREAK`
 - `net.minecraft.util`
+    - `Brightness`
+        - `FULL_BRIGHT` is now final
+        - `pack` now has a static overload that takes in the block and sky light.
     - `ExtraCodecs#MATRIX4f` now is a `Codec<Matrix4fc>`
     - `Util#makeEnumMap` returns the `Map` superinstance rather than the specific `EnumMap`
 - `net.minecraft.util.parsing.packrat.commands.TagParseRule` now takes in a generic for the tag type